xinyiqin/lightx2v/docs/EN/source/method_tutorials/changing_resolution.md

 }
 ```

-This means a total of 50 steps, with original resolution from step 0 to 10, 0.75x original resolution from step 11 to 35, and original resolution from step 36 to the final step.
+This means a total of 50 steps, with original resolution from step 1 to 10, 0.75x original resolution from step 11 to 35, and original resolution from step 36 to the final step.

+Generally, if `changing_resolution_steps` is [A, B, C], the denoising starts at step 1, and the total number of steps is X, then the inference process will be divided into four segments.

+Specifically, these segments are (0, A], (A, B], (B, C], and (C, X], where each segment is a left-open, right-closed interval.